SoftwareTechnologyMQ/SoftwareTechnologyMQ.github.io/regular_expressions/introduction.md

 * `{m,n}` - matches as many as possible of m to n occurrences.

 ## Getting started
 To use regex in python you'll need to use the [re](https://docs.python.org/3/library/re.html) library.
+There's also a [regex](https://pypi.org/project/regex/) library but it's not yet needed.
 To find all the occurrences of a pattern you can use `re.findall()`, but to also get the location of those matches, `re.finditer()` is useful.

 ```py
 import re